We provide assistance for families who cannot afford tree services, whether it is a result of a natural disaster or simply an economic condition.

 VDR began with a mission to focus on victims of natural disasters, concentrating its efforts in Iowa and the surrounding states.
 Early projects involved clearing damage from wind, hail, flooding and tornados.

-Since the, VDR has also developed an on-going relationship with Habitat for Humanity, clearing project sites for construction teams, as well as partnering with mission agencies on international projects.
+Since then, VDR has also developed an on-going relationship with Habitat for Humanity, clearing project sites for construction teams, as well as partnering with mission agencies on international projects.
+We have many other non-profits or ministries that we assist or partner with for a variety of projects.

-By the end of 2017, VDR will have assisted more than 700 families and organizations including Camp Sunnyside (Easter Seals), Aging resources clients, Freedom for Youth, local churchs and many other non-profits.
+By the end of 2022, VDR will have assisted almost 2000 families and organizations including Camp Sunnyside (Easter Seals), Aging resources clients, Freedom for Youth, local churches and many other non-profits.